jedi4ever/agents-workshop-for-dev-sec-ops/README.md

-# A peek under the hood of Agents - With some Dev,Sec,Ops examples
+# Learning about Agents - With some Dev,Sec,Ops examples

-## Status
-Work in Progress ...

 ## Outline